Skip to content

 quantities: list

-list of strings with names of quantities to use and present in data
+list of strings with names of selected quantities present in dataframe

 Source code in mibiscreen/data/set_data.py